attilagk/monoallelic-brain-research/notebook/2016-07-19-genome-wide-S/2016-07-19-genome-wide-S.md

+### Figure for manuscript

+This figure is intended to:

+* present a few representative genes characterized by the parental "imbalance score" $S$ statistic (two upper graphs)
+  * e.g. PEG10 and ZNF331 represent monoallelic expression and AFAP1 biallelic expression
+  1. density est.: kernel density estimates, whose interpretation is identical to that of histograms
+  1. ECDF: empirical cumulative distribution function, sometimes called cumulative fraction
+* present a compact genome-wide overview of parental imbalance (lower left graph)
+  * imbalance is expressed in terms of the ECDF of $S$ using a color scheme, introduced in the upper 2nd and 3rd graphs
+  * the thousands of genes are ranked from the most imbalanced (monoallelic, top) to the most balanced (biallelic, bottom)
+  * the ranking is based on the ECDF evaluated at $s = 0.9$, as shown in the upper 2nd graph and the bottom right plots
+* support the conclusion that $\approx 1 \%$ of all genes are appreciably imbalanced (monoallelically expressed)

 ![plot of chunk complex-plot](figure/complex-plot-1.png)

+### The top ranking genes

+The plot below shows the top 50 genes using the same ranking as the one above

 ![plot of chunk rank-by-ecdf-top](figure/rank-by-ecdf-top-1.png)

-The next plot is meant to serve a consistency check with Ifat's corresponding plot, that is [Fig 1 of the previous manuscript][Fig 1].
+The next plot is meant to serve a consistency check with Ifat's corresponding plot, that is [Fig 1 of the previous manuscript][Fig 1]

 ![plot of chunk compare-to-ifats-fig](figure/compare-to-ifats-fig-1.png)